endu-code/object_detection/README.md

 will be send via ROS-Message for other ROS nodes to subscribe to.

 The Goal is that those coordinates can be used for picking up workpieces in an industrial application.
+The package is written to use in our own production of high-precision workpieces.

+See [www.paoluzzo.ch](https://www.paoluzzo.ch/) for more information about our company!

 <p align="center">
   <img src="doc/img/Pao_Logo.jpg" />